 Bars, restaurants, nightclubs, and taverns all need liquor liability coverage.
 Most states in the U.S. require any establishment that serves alcohol to carry this insurance.
 It helps protect the establishment from financial losses when a claim is filed, including legal fees, court costs, and damages.

 Alcohol-related claims often arise when an inebriated person gets behind the wheel of a car and causes serious injuries or commits vehicular manslaughter.
 In such a case, the injured party or family of the deceased could sue the establishment that served the liquor for both civil and criminal damages.

 Another scenario is when inebriated patrons get in a fight that results in serious injuries.
 The business that served the alcohol could be held liable for the actions of the alcohol-impaired patrons and the damage inflicted upon others.
-Our agent at Reese Insurance Group in McHenry, Illinois, can help you ensure that your business is protected.
+Our agents at Reese Insurance Group in Illinois and Wisconsin can help you ensure that your business is protected.